-Our home is Tacoma, Washington, a midsized city just 56 kilometers from Seattle and just a few hours from Vancouver, British Columbia.
-Tacoma has been named one of the country’s most livable cities and “America’s #1 wired city.”
-World-changing companies, such as Amazon, Boeing, Starbucks, and Microsoft, call our region of the country home.
+Our home is Tacoma, Washington, a midsize city just 56 kilometers from Seattle and a few hours from Vancouver, British Columbia.
+Tacoma has been named one of the country’s “Most Livable Cities” and “America’s #1 Wired City.”
+World-changing companies such as Amazon, Boeing, Starbucks, and Microsoft call our region of the country home.
 (Our graduates often work at these companies too!)

 Size of Campus: 97-acre (39-hectare) campus

 Number of Faculty: 200 faculty members; 90% of tenure-line faculty members holding a doctorate or equivalent

 Colleges, programs, and degrees:

 • African American Studies

 • Asian Languages and Cultures (Chinese, East Asian Languages, Japanese)